linz/argo-tasks/README.md

 - `file-list.json` a list of source and target files to be used as an input for `topo-imagery`.
 Example: [file-list.json](docs/file-list.json)

 `--validate`
-Validate list of tiffs match a LINZ Mapsheet tile index and assert that there will be no duplicates.
+Validate list of tiffs match a LINZ map sheet tile index and assert that there will be no duplicates.
 Example:

 ```bash
 tileindex-validate --validate --scale 5000 s3://linz-imagery/auckland/auckland_2010-2012_0.5m/rgb/2193/